doucol/clyde/README.md

 [Project Calico](https://projectcalico.org)
 ([GitHub](https://github.com/projectcalico/calico)) Observability Tools

-This CLI/TUI application currently allows you to view & watch calico network flows in near real-time.
+This CLI/TUI application currently allows you to watch & inspect calico network flows in near real-time.

 The first page you will see is a simple summary totals grouped by SRC namespace